LunathiM-dev/CDV01_Career_Goals_Reflection_LUNMKO25147_PTO2503_GroupB_Lunathi-Mkohlwa_CDV01/README.md

     - My current skills include software Knowledge of 2D animation tools like toonboom and adobe photoshop/illustrator and 3D animation tools like Autodesk Maya and Mudbox and Blender and Basic Rigging and Lip-Syncing.
     - Some soft skills I am good at include Communication and Teamwork as well as Creative Problem-Solving and attention to details.
-    - Skills I need to improve are HTML, CSS and JavaScript
+    - Skills I need to improve are HTML, CSS and JavaScript.
-    - Some soft skills I need to improve on is time management
+    - Some soft skills I need to improve on is time management.

 2. **Interests and Values**: